 People pay for this out of their pockets.
 Further analysis shows that 40 percent of these consumers base their choices on magazine articles or vitamin store clerks opinions instead of qualified medical advice or, better yet, genomic testing.
 It is also calculated that one out of three dollars spent on supplements is spent on poor quality products which do not deliver on their promise, or which can be counterproductive.

 This is an era in which FDA approved drugs have been known to fail quality control, and there is no regulation for the vitamin market!

 We believe that this is unacceptable and dangerous for both patients and their doctors.
 People are more and more disenchanted with their medical care.
-Patients and employers eventually will tire of paying high prices for an ineffective system.
 Many take matters in their own hands and/or seek advice from sources other than physicians.
 Unfortunately more and more, the doctor is the baby that is thrown out with the bath water.
 This has negative consequences on health outcomes.

 Compare the following statements:

 “The doctor of the future will give no medicine, but will interest her or his patients in the care of the human frame, in a proper diet, and in the cause and prevention of disease.
 “Thomas A. Edison (1847 – 1931)

 “Virtually all human diseases result from the interaction of genetic susceptibility and modifiable environmental factors broadly defined to include infectious, chemical, physical, nutritional, and behavioral factors.”
 CDC 2000